 None of these

 Option a is correct.
-RDBMS systems will be required to store transactional data in structured format.
-As per CAP theorem, RDBMS systems support Consistency and Accuracy.
+An RDBMS system will be required to store the transactional data in a structured format.
+As per the CAP theorem, RDBMS systems support consistency and availability together.

 Option b is incorrect.
-RDBMS systems will be required to store transactional data in structured format.
-As per CAP theorem, RDBMS systems do not support Consistency and Partition Tolerance.
+An RDBMS system will be required to store the transactional data in a structured format.
+As per the CAP theorem, RDBMS systems do not support consistency and partition tolerance together.

 Option c is incorrect.
-RDBMS systems will be required to store transactional data in structured format.
-As per CAP theorem, RDBMS systems do not support Availability and Partition Tolerance together.
+An RDBMS system will be required to store the transactional data in a structured format.
+As per the CAP theorem, RDBMS systems do not support availability and partition tolerance together.

 Option d is incorrect.
-Please go through the use cases again, one of the remaining options is the correct answer.
+Go through the use cases again; one of the remaining options is the correct answer.

-Q5) For a social networking website, there is a need for storing users and their friends’ data in a data store.
-Let’s assume the data is stored in a distributed storage system.
-Here, due to system outage, if the latest total count of the friends for a user is not available the portal can still be available and reflect older stats.
-According to CAP theorem, which type of datastore can be used:
+Q5) For a social networking website, there is a need to store data about users and their friends’ in a data store.
+Let’s assume that the data would be stored in a distributed storage system.
+Here, due to a system outage, if the latest total count of the friends for a user is not available, the portal should still be available and reflect older stats.
+According to the CAP theorem, which type of datastore should be used?

 CA